Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Fun Facts

-Village chowkidars were paid by villagers, not by the government.
+Village chowkidars were paid by villagers through levies (taxes), not by the government, highlighting the local burden of colonial policing.

-Early police often doubled as tax collectors during famines and revolts.
+Early police often doubled as tax collectors during famines and revolts, merging law enforcement with revenue extraction.

 Mains Key Points

-The colonial police prioritised regime security over public service, making it a tool of repression rather than protection.
+The colonial police prioritized regime security over public service, making it a tool of repression rather than protection, especially during the nationalist movement.

-The 1861 Police Act institutionalised a centralised, hierarchical police system that still shapes modern Indian policing.
+The 1861 Police Act institutionalized a centralized, hierarchical police system that was highly efficient in enforcing colonial law and order, and still shapes modern Indian policing.

-Police became an essential arm of colonial surveillance, helping suppress nationalism and revolts.
+The police became an essential arm of colonial surveillance, helping suppress nationalism and revolts, and were deeply distrusted by the native population.

 Prelims Strategy Tips

-Cornwallis (1791) started modern thana system under darogas.
+Cornwallis (1791) started the modern thana system under darogas.

-CID and CIB were recommended by 1902 Police Commission.
+CID and CIB were recommended by the 1902 Police Commission.

 Key Point

-The British Indian Army was the main pillar of colonial rule — used for conquest, suppression of revolts, and imperial wars abroad, but its recruitment and policies sowed seeds of discontent like in 1857.
+The British Indian Army was the main pillar of colonial rule — used for conquest, suppression of revolts, and imperial wars abroad, but its recruitment and discriminatory policies directly sowed the seeds of discontent, culminating in 1857.

-The British Indian Army was the main pillar of colonial rule — used for conquest, suppression of revolts, and imperial wars abroad, but its recruitment and policies sowed seeds of discontent like in 1857.
+The British Indian Army was the main pillar of colonial rule — used for conquest, suppression of revolts, and imperial wars abroad, but its recruitment and discriminatory policies directly sowed the seeds of discontent, culminating in 1857.

 Tap a card to add note • Use the highlight Listen button to play the full section